vitaly-t/pg-promise/README.md

 It is important to know that while property values `null` and `undefined` are both formatted as `null`, an error is thrown when the property doesn't exist at all (except for `partial` replacements - see below).

-Version 3.2.0 added support for `partial` replacements within method [as.format], which when used will simply ignore variables that do not exist in the formatting object.
+You can also use `partial` replacements within method [as.format], to ignore variables that do not exist in the formatting object.

 #### `this` reference

-Version 2.3.0 added support for property `this`, as a reference to the formatting object itself, so it can be inserted as a JSON-formatted string, alongside its properties.
+Property `this` is a reference to the formatting object itself, so it can be inserted as a JSON-formatted string, alongside its properties.

 * `${this}` - inserts the object itself as a JSON-formatted string;
 * `${this^}` - inserts the object itself as a raw-text JSON-formatted string.